(American, born January 4, 1877–died September 2, 1943) was a renowned essayist, poet, and Modernist painter. He is perhaps best known for his Dogtown

-Marsden Hartley (American, January 4, 1877–September 2, 1943) was a renowned essayist, poet, and Modernist painter.
-He is perhaps best known for his Dogtown series of paintings, as well as for his book of poetry entitled Twenty-five Poems.
+.
 Hartley was born into a large family in which he was the youngest of nine children.
 He was born in Lewiston, ME, where his family stayed until moving to Cleveland, OH.
 While there, Hartley attended the Cleveland School of Art.
-At the age of 22, Hartley chose to study with William Merritt Chase (American, 1849–1916) at the New York School of Art.
-Hartley also attended the National Academy of Design at one point.
+At the age of 22, Hartley chose to study with William Merritt Chase

-In 1912, Hartley went to Europe.
-While in Europe, Hartley befriended various artists and writers who were associated with Gertrude Stein (American, 1874–1946).
+In 1912, Hartley went to Europe, where he befriended various artists and writers who were associated with Gertrude Stein.
 With the encouragement of the people he met in Paris, Hartley decided to pursue writing in addition to his painting.
-By 1913, Hartley had moved to Berlin.
-During his time in Berlin, Hartley's work was greatly influenced by the Abstract, as well as German Expressionism.
+In 1913, Hartley moved to Berlin, where his work was greatly influenced by abstract art, as well as German Expressionism.
 1913 also marked the year that Hartley’s earliest Berlin paintings were shown at the Armory Show in New York.
-In 1914, Hartley painted one of his most notable works, Portrait of a German Officer.
+In 1914, Hartley painted one of his most notable works, Portrait of a German Officer